anarock/leads/GENIE_SDK.md

 - `phone`: The phone number of the lead.
 - `country_code`: The country code of the phone number.
 - `lead_id`: The unique identifier for the lead.

-**Note:** If `lead_id` is not provided and `campaignId` is provided in the SDK options, the SDK will attempt to synchronize the lead by calling the lead sync API.
-If `lead_id` is not provided and `campaignId` is not provided, the SDK will log an error and will not proceed.

 ---